 Civil Affairs

-Based on the priorities for the Mission outlined in the UN Security Council Resolutions 2556, Civil Affairs focuses on the following main strategic priorities:
+Based on the priorities for the Mission outlined in the UN Security Council Resolutions 2666, Civil Affairs focuses on the following main strategic priorities:

-Civil Affairs supports the Mission’s comprehensive strategies to protect civilians through addressing threats posed by armed groups and to ensure a coordinated and locally owned approach tailored to the context of each province and Field Office.
+Civil Affairs supports the Mission’s comprehensive strategies to protect civilians by addressing threats posed by armed groups to ensure a coordinated and locally owned approach tailored to the context of each province and Field Office.
 This includes a dynamic, integrated, and comprehensive approach to protect civilians to reduce threats to a level that can be managed by the Government in conflict-affected areas.
 Emphasis is placed on strengthening community-based PoC mechanisms to advance resilience and early warning, reinforcing security governance to enhance participatory security governance, and seeking to capture and analyze perception data through perception surveys on peace and stabilization to understand the population’s needs and opinions, assess local perceptions of the MONUSCO Force’s engagement, inform analysis, and evidence-based programming.

 Civil Affairs has developed and maintains various tools to respond to key protection needs in its operations, including the Community Liaison Assistants (CLAs), Community Alert Networks (CAN), Local Protection Committees (LPC), and the Community Protection Plan (CPP):

-Community Liaison Assistants (CLA): Civil Affairs currently manages 147 CLAs (including 15 women), with over 73% embedded with MONUSCO Force deployments in 44 strategic hotspot areas.
+Community Liaison Assistants (CLA): Civil Affairs currently manages 147 CLAs (including 16 women), with over 73% embedded with MONUSCO Force deployments in 44 strategic hotspot areas.
 CLAs are national staff who are deployed in military bases and serve as an interface between the Mission, MONUSCO’s military, the Congolese population, and local authorities at the field level.
 They play a vital role in developing and sustaining community relations with the Mission, particularly with deployed Mission Forces, building confidence among the population, and monitoring security alerts.
 CLAs support MONUSCO Peacekeepers to fulfill the PoC and stabilization mandate through active liaison with the community, information gathering, identifying risks to civilians, performing protection analysis, and developing locally tailored and demand-driven Community protection plans in cooperation with MONUSCO’s military.
 CLAs also facilitate information exchange for key protection actors including national authorities, UN Agencies, and NGOs.
 CLAs play a key role in managing MONUSCO’s early warning and response system (CAN), supporting Local Protection Committees, and the update of Community Protection Plans (CPP).

 Community Alert Network (CAN): The Community Alert Networks (CANs) are an Early Warning System (EWS) mechanism enabling communities, including women and youth in isolated areas to directly contact MONUSCO Forces or CLAs via mobile phones or High-Frequency radios (CAN HF) to prevent, mitigate or stop imminent threats to their communities.
 When alerts are received, MONUSCO may intervene directly and/or refer alerts to competent local authorities and security forces i.e., PNC or FARDC.
-Following the reception of a CAN alert, MONUSCO triangulates the information and addresses verified alerts, or refers them to relevant local PoC actors, particularly in areas where MONUSCO is not present.
-In conformity with the Mission's transition plan, Civil Affairs increasingly engages with local actors and mechanisms on early warning in support of the protection through projection model.
-There are currently 86 operational CANs reaching civilians in more than 2,378 villages in high-risk areas.
+Following the reception of a CAN alert, MONUSCO triangulates the information and addresses verified alerts or refers them to relevant local PoC actors, particularly in areas where MONUSCO is not present.
+In conformity with the Mission's transition plan, Civil Affairs increasingly engages with local actors and mechanisms on early warning in support of the protection through the projection model.
+There are currently 57 operational CANs reaching civilians in more than 1900 villages in high-risk areas.

 Local Protection Committees (LPC): With the support of local communities, CLAs establish Local Protection Committees (LPC) to promote ownership of protection mechanisms at the local level within their areas of deployment.
 LPCs are regularly trained by CLAs on the protection of civilians and the early warning mechanism which facilitates their collaboration with POC actors, as well as the drafting of the Community Protection Plan (CPP) which identifies protection threats and mitigating measures.